uw-echospace/ubna-field/protocol/01_lab.md

 ## Commit GitHub field record entries

 Once you are done with entering information for all the AudioMoth units you plan to deploy today:
-1. Scroll to the bottom and enter a commit message "lab prep"
+1. Scroll to the bottom and enter a commit message "lab prep" or something makes sense
 2. Choose "Create a new branch for this commit and start a pull request"
-3. Enter a branch name: deploy-DATE, where DATE is today's date in YYYYMMDD format
+3. Enter a branch name: `deploy-DATE`, where `DATE` is today's date in YYYYMMDD format
+4. Create a Pull Request with title : `deploy-DATE`, just like what you had for the deployment

 ## Check field kit / gear